 We do take into account several standard factors which are mathematically predictive of risk or fraud—it’s the responsible thing to do—but we’re committed to eliminating as many factors as we can as technology progresses and artificial intelligence gets smarter.

-This one is simple—because 30% of drivers cause 50% of all accidents!
+This one is simple—because 30% of drivers cause nearly 45% of all accident costs!
 We don’t think good drivers should have to pay for other people’s bad driving, so we don’t insure bad drivers.
 That means good drivers save.

 The test drive is how we determine your good driving habits.
 We then use that information to calculate your final rate.